BC-GB/portfolio/README.md

 **Problem**

 - Analysing stocks meant tediously visiting multiple sources and manually copying data into spreadsheets.
-- Additionally, this process was slow limited my ability to do frequent analysis, leaving them out of date from one trading day to the next.
+- Reliance on manual updates rendered analysis obsolete from one trading session to the next.

 **Approach**